opportunity-searcher/opportunity-searcher.github.io/index.md

 ## The solution:

-The Company Connector web application provides a new way for local and non-local companies who want to recruit students from UH to make their (potential) opportunities known to students.
+The web application provides a new way for local and non-local companies who want to recruit students from UH to make their (potential) opportunities known to students.
 At the same time, students can create profiles on the site with their interests.
 The site can match students to employers and vice-versa.
-Approach

 ## Overview